 By the end of this course, you will be able to:

-- Assess the audience, message, and purpose of various writing situations.
+- Demonstrate rhetorical awareness of the audience, message, and purpose of various reading and writing situations.